 After the episode’s finished, Helen Goldwyn (I believe) reads out the credits of the cast and crew.
 This was unusual to discover when hearing the episode.
-That’s rarely done in a Big Finish production.
+This is the first time I’ve heard it done in a Big Finish production.

 The CD extras are as follows.
-At the end of the ‘Dead and Buried’ disc, there are behind-the-scenes interviews with the cast and crew including David Calder; Trevor Cooper; Linda Newton; Andrew Fettes; Vikash Bhai; Amy Downham; director Helen Goldwyn; etc.
+At the end of ‘Dead and Buried’, there are behind-the-scenes interviews with the cast and crew including David Calder; Trevor Cooper; Linda Newton; Andrew Fettes; Vikash Bhai; Amy Downham; director Helen Goldwyn; etc.

 ‘Dead and Buried’ rating – 8/10